pulumi/docs/content/reference/faq.md

 ## Are my secrets ever visible?

-As noted above, inside your program, secret configuration values retrived via `get` or `require` from the configuration system are in a plaintext form.
-If these values end up being passed as inputs to a resource's constructor, they will end up present in their unencrypted form in Pulumi's state file.
-To ensure these values are correctly marked as secrets, Pulumi provides laguage support for secrets.
-When using this support, these values will end up being encrypted in the state file.
-To learn more, see [Secrets](https://pulumi.io/reference/programming-model.html#secrets).
+As noted above, Pulumi provides primitives so you can enforce your secrets are stored in a secure manner in the CLI UI, State file and Pulumi Web Console.
+During an update, your secrets will be unencrypted in memory and visible to your Pulumi program.
+It is your responsibility to ensure that you do not persist them outside of Pulumi without securing them.
+To learn more, see [Secrets]({{< relref "/reference/programming-model.md#secrets" >}}).

 ## How do I create a stack inside an Organization instead of my User account?